And it stars a blue cat!

 Picture this: it’s 1942, you’re in Neutral Bay and there are more and more refugees arriving from the big war happening in Europe.
 Plus there’s worrying news about Japan bombing the city, so you have to keep the lights off at night just in case.
 That’s the situation for schoolgirl Columba and her best friend Hilda, who meet a very tiny, very white little boy named Ellery.
 He doesn’t speak, just sits quietly and spends a lot of his time reading a book in another language.
 There’s another new arrival, too – a mysterious stray cat with blue fur.
 What secrets are this pair hiding?

-Written by Ursula Dubosarsky, author of The Red Shoe and The Golden Day, this is another novel whose title begins with the word “the”.
+Written by Ursula Dubosarsky, author of and The Golden Day, this is another novel whose title begins with the word “the”.
 But The Blue Cat is also a vision of Sydney frozen in time, seen through the eyes of a young girl in the midst of a war-ready nation.
 At 176 pages it moves along at a clip, building a sense of the time and place – the strange old sisters who live next door, the self-assured headmaster, the intrusion of cocky American soldiers in a sleepy Sydney suburb – without lingering for too long in any one place.

 One of the other interesting features of The Blue Cat is the inclusion of actual documents and photos from the time, scattered throughout each chapter.
 In an author’s note, Dubosarsky says, “When I was studying compulsory Australian history back in high school, my dad passed on to me the famous historian Manning Clark’s Select Documents in Australian History.
 This is a two-volume collection of what are known as ‘primary’ sources, things that were written and published at the time of the actual historical events, rather than what historians thought and wrote about those events afterwards.”